Adrigorithm/AdriTemplater/README.md

 ## FAQ
 - **Have you ever heard of `Jinja2`?**
 *As a matter of fact I have.
 I do like to create my own solutions (and problems) at times.
-And as I needed something light and wanted to brush up on my python knowledge anyway, this seemed reasonable.*
+Furthermore, Jinja2 is much too bloated for what I plan to use this for.
+AdriTemplator is much easier to use and just works without configuring anything but a single file, across operating systems.*
 - **I have an idea/bug/question/...**
 *For most things I suggest just creating a `GitHub` issue.
 For something not related to the project itself you can email me.*
 - **This sucks.**